Robert Burns, Tam o’ Shanter (1791)

 Playing ‘Pooh Sticks’ by the golf course in Belleisle c1969

-Yet it was Doonhom Estate which continued to exert more of a fascination on me due to the fact that it was off limits to the ‘common folk’.
+Yet it was Doonholm Estate which continued to exert more of a fascination on me due to the fact that it was off limits to the ‘common folk’.
 Regular forays into the grounds were organised by the local brownie and guide groups – usually a treasure trail through the woods which ended in a sausage sizzle on the banks of the river where we were all bitten alive by midges.
 Then there were rainy, summer fêtes in the grounds, and it was at one of these events that I first rode a pony and tasted honey, instantly becoming hooked on both activities.
 When I was about nine or ten I also had the fortune to befriend (possibly I engineered this friendship) a girl whose family rented the old servants’ quarters on the estate.
-So for a few halycon months I was able to roam the grounds, including the stable block, and was given as much honey to eat as I liked!
+So for a few halcyon months I was able to roam the grounds, including the stable block, and was given as much honey to eat as I liked!

 Doonholm House, Alloway c1905